(415) 515-9357

 Western Novato

-To the west are widely separated, older homes in what was once ranch and farm land.
-You’ll see many horses in this these neighborhoods.
-Further west are canyon and hilltop homes, some with views all the way to San Francisco.
+To the west are widely separated, older homes in what was once ranch and farmland.
+There are still many horses in these neighborhoods.
+Further west are canyon and hilltop homes, some with views of San Francisco.
 Wild Horse Valley is one of our favorites, with well-built and designed older homes along wide, winding streets.
-Further west and south are canyon and hilltop homes, some with views all the way to San Francisco.
-Homes on Indian Valley Road have a distinctively rural setting, where you can escape from city life, but have all city conveniences, just miles away.
+Homes on Indian Valley Road have a distinctively rural setting.
+This area is a great escape from city life, but with all the city convenience just a few miles away.

 Southern Novato

-The Ignacio neighborhood in South Novato includes the Marin Country Club and Golf Course, with substantial older homes on wide streets along the golf course and hillside homes with wide views of the hills, Bay, and mountains.
-The newer Pointe Marin development along Ignacio Blvd. provides a wide range of well-built homes on level lots.
+The Ignacio neighborhood in South Novato includes the Marin Country Club and Golf Course, with substantial older homes on wide streets along the golf course and hillside homes with views of the mountains, hills, and bay.
+The newer Pointe Marin development along Ignacio Blvd. provides a range of well-built homes on level lots.

 Eastern Novato and Bel Marin Keys

-To the bayside (east) of the Highway 101, Atherton Road stretches along bayside marshes and wildlife preserves.
-Homes here are a mix of older ranch-style and newer contemporary, some ridge-top, view homes set in oak forest.
+East of Highway 101, Atherton Road stretches along bayside marshes and wildlife preserves.
+Homes here are a mix of older ranch-style and newer contemporary, with some ridge-top-view homes set in an oak forest.

-Where Atherton Road meets the Petaluma River and San Pablo Bay, are the Green Point, Bahia, and Black Point neighborhoods, with the entire range of homes: elegant estates, town houses, and rural hill-side cottages, and ranches.
+Where Atherton Road meets the Petaluma River and San Pablo Bay, the Green Point, Bahia, and Black Point neighborhoods offer a wide range of homes: elegant estates, town houses, rural hillside cottages, and ranches.
 Black Point is the location of the elegant Stone Tree Golf Club.
-Downtown Sonoma is minutes away along Hwy 37.
-Downtown Novato is only minutes away, in the opposite direction along Hwy 37.
+Downtown Sonoma is minutes away along Hwy.
+37. Downtown Novato is only minutes away, in the opposite direction, along Hwy.
+37.

 Hamilton Field

-Hamilton Field is a unique community in southeast Novato, developed from the former Hamilton Air Force Base, comprised of nine neighborhoods.
+Hamilton Field is a unique community in southeast Novato, developed from the former Hamilton Air Force Base, with nine neighborhoods.
 This charming neighborhood has large open spaces, a sunlit bayside location, and re-purposed 1930’s military buildings.

 For a complete tour, see our Hamilton Field page.